depeh/q/README.md

    - For SQLite, Q auto-creates database file and tables at startup.

 **3. Testing Capabilities:**
+   - Run `npm test` to execute the built-in end-to-end system tests.
-   - Utilize `webTest.js` to perform local tests, initiating a web server with event logging for thorough testing and debugging.
+   - Utilize `webTest.js` to perform additional local tests with event logging.

 **4. Recommended NPM Packages:**
    - Enhance your Q experience on test and production servers with useful packages like *frontail* and *pm2* for streamlined logging and process management.